Jagdish Mahto

-Jagdish Mahto was a naxal leader who led the 1970 Bhojpur uprising in the landlord-dominated Bhojpur region of Bihar.
-He was a member of the Communist Party of India (Marxist–Leninist), an organisation which was leading the Naxalite insurgency against the Government of India.
+Jagdish Mahto was an Indian communist activist.
+He was a naxal leader who led the 1970 Bhojpur uprising in the landlord-dominated Bhojpur region of Bihar.
+He was a member of the Communist Party of India (Marxist–Leninist), an organisation which was leading the Naxalite insurgency in Bihar.
 He also fought against the upper-caste landlords for the cause of lower-caste people.
 Mahto, also called Master Saheb, was a member of the Bihar State Committee of CPI(M–L) and one of the founding leaders of the party in Bhojpur.

 Life

 Jagdish Mahto was born in Ekwari, Bihar.
 He was a member of Koeri community.
 Mahto established a newspaper called Harijanistan ("Land of Dalits") in order to voice support for the rights of the Dalits.
 Shri Bhagwan Singh Kushwaha, a former Minister in the Government of Bihar, is Mahto's son-in-law.

 Prior to his involvement in the Naxalite movement, Mahto taught science at Harprasad Das Jain College, Arrah.
 Later in his life, he developed an interest in politics and was inspired by the writing of Karl Marx.
 Later, he became an Ambedkarite after reading the philosophy of B. R. Ambedkar.
 Mahto was a staunch supporter of the rights of the Dalits.
 He was also against many of the privileges that the upper castes enjoyed, particularly those who had been "twice born"(dvija).
 When Bengal and Punjab experienced a Dalit upsurgence in 1967, the Bihar region saw no similar uprising from the oppressed sections of the society.
 Scholars attribute this lack of uprising to prevalent landlordism and the dominance of upper castes in the area, creating fear within lower castes.
 The first spark of Naxalism developed in Mushari, but it was soon extinguished by feudalistic forces.